 Whenever you’re ready to hike Little River Trail, make sure you can actually get to it.
 During times of inclement weather, the roads to the trail may be inaccessible.
+Little River Trail is one of the accessible hiking trails in the Smoky Mountains.
 This trail is a wonderful one to spot wildlife like river otters, deer or wild turkeys.
 It is also a great one to hike when you want to see beautiful spring wildflowers or bright fall foliage.
 You’ll likely find the troll bridge off Little River if you keep your eye out for a trail of gravel to your right not long as you begin your hike.
 Another fun fact about Little River Trail?
 It used to be the logging pathway for the Little River Lumber Company during the early twentieth century!
 When you hike the trail, you’ll be able to see where past logging operations occurred.
 Finally, as noted earlier, the Elkmont Campground is on the way to the trail.
 If you plan to stay in the area for a while, you can stay at the campsite from April to October.
 That will give you a chance to check out the historic Elkmont Ghost Town!

 You’re bound to find many more trails like Little River Trail or other trails you have not tried before in the Smokies.
 If you enjoy learning about the history of the Smoky Mountains, consider hiking some of the best trails for history lovers!